cferdinandi/gulp-boilerplate/README.md

 **Features**

-- Minify, concatenate, and lint JavaScript.
+- Concatenate, minify, and lint JavaScript.
-- Compile, minify, and lint Sass.
+- Compile, minify, autoprefix, and lint Sass.
-- Autoprefix CSS.
 - Optimize SVGs.
 - Copy static files and folders into your `dist` directory.
-- Automatically add headers and project details to files.
+- Automatically add headers and project details to JS and CSS files.
 - Create polyfilled and non-polyfilled versions of JS files.
 - Watch for file changes, and automatically recompile build and reload webpages.